• 60-day money-back

 Most sleep problems start before bedtime.

 Your body has an internal clock.
-Researchers call it the circadian rhythm.
-It runs on a roughly 24-hour cycle, and it has one main job: figure out what time of day it is, so it knows when to release the hormones that make you alert in the morning and the hormones that make you sleepy at night.
+Doctors and researchers call it the circadian rhythm.
+It runs on a roughly 24-hour cycle, and it has one main job: figure out what time of day it is, so it knows when to release the hormones that make you alert in the morning and the hormones that make you sleepy at night

 This clock is set by one primary signal.
 Light.